emtneutrino/teleport/README.md

 **`/tp to [x] [y] [z]`** - teleport to coordinates [x], [y], [z]\
 **`/tp [name]`** - teleport to location named [name]

+Note that all players on the server will have access to all saved locations.

 LICENSE
 -------
 Copyright (c) 2022, Neil J. Tan